Ferdosull/Milestone_Project_04/README.md

 ## Acknowledgements <a name="acknowledgements"></a>

+I'd like to thank the Code Institue for providing a very in-depth, enjoyable and rewarding course.
+I have taken in huge knowledge over the last year and I am looking forward to putting it to good use in the near future.

+I'd also like to thank fellow students, Brian Whelan and Sharon B who's projects gave me inspiration for my own.

-I'd like to say a special thank you to my mentor Maranatha Ilesanmi.
+I'd also like to say a very special thank you to my mentor Maranatha Ilesanmi.
 Maranatha has provided excellent constructive feedback at all of our project review meetings.
-I have made many great changes to my projects based on Maranatha's wisdom and huge wealth of knowledge in the industry standards.
+I have made many great changes to my projects based on Maranatha's wisdom and huge wealth of knowledge in industry standards.
 Once again I have learned alot from him and I am thankful for all the constructive feedback given during our sessions.